shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/problems.md

     <img src="./img/fwk_too_fast.png" class="img-plain"/>
     <aside class="notes">
         <b>The first problem is that the industry is evolving at a pace that is getting out of control!</b>
-        <b>there are too many alternatives to do the same things, and the APIs keep changing</b>
     </aside>
 </section>